-In this mode, you will be able to manage the mute states, the voice layouts and the settings of each of the 16 tracks of Hermod+.
-Track patterns can contain various events like notes, CV and CC modulations, gates, pitchbend and aftertouch data, ...
-These patterns are variations of the same track across the different sequences.
-Switching sequence will give you a fresh pattern on the same track.
+In this mode, you can manage the mute states, voice layouts, and settings for each of the 16 tracks on Hermod+.

+Track patterns can include various events such as notes, CV and CC modulations, gates, pitchbend, and aftertouch data.

+These patterns act as variations of the same track across different sequences.
+Switching sequences provides a fresh pattern while maintaining the same track.

-CV/Gate tracks
+CV/GATE TRACKS

-TR1 to TR8 are the CV/Gate tracks (which can also output MIDI).
-Press one of the 8 track selection switches \bigcirc to Select the corresponding track.
+TR1 to TR8 are the CV/Gate tracks (which can also output MIDI events).

+Press one of the 8 track selection switches to Select the corresponding track.

-MIDI tracks
+MIDI TRACK

 8 additional tracks are dedicated to output MIDI only.

-To toggle between CV/Gate and MIDI tracks, either Scroll the encoder or Press track.
+To toggle between CV/GATE and MIDI tracks, either Scroll the encoder or Press track.

-The screen will show TR1 MIDI to TR8 MIDI: Press one of the 8 track selection switches one of the 8 track selection.
+The screen will show TR1 MIDI to TR8 MIDI: Press one of the 8 track selection switches to select a MIDI track.